makersacademy/news-summary-challenge/README.md

 ### Functionality

 - Unfortunately this app doesn't have a lot of functionality.
-It loads the stories that I selected, when you click on the headline you can see the stories.
-It's a one page app, but each story doesn't have it's own url yet.
+It loads the stories that I selected, and when you click on the headline you can see the stories.
+It's a one page app, but each story doesn't have it's own URL yet.

 ## Goals of Feedback